khalid-hussain/shaheen/chap8.md

 Proceed to Loja immediately."

-Amazed after recognizing the voice of the masked man, Al-Zaghairi said, "Only Musa Bin Abi Ghassan can talk to me like that and no one else."
+Amazed after recognizing the voice of the masked man, Al-Zaghairi said, "Only Musa bin Abi Ghassan can talk to me like that and no one else."

 The masked man said, "But no one should know that I came here.
 The Sultan would be very upset.
 Don't mention anything about me to him.
 Leaving Granada